Highlights

 Avoidant personality disorder must be diagnosed by a licensed mental health professional.
 They talk to clients about their symptoms and use the diagnostic criteria put forth by the DSM-5 to determine whether they have APVD.
 From there, they can create a personalized treatment plan for the individual with APVD or refer them to another mental health professional who can.

-Special note: Avoidant personality disorder symptoms might be observed in youngsters and adolescents, but the diagnosis cannot be made in young kids.
+It’s worth noting that, though traits of avoidant personality disorder might be observed in kids and adolescents, the diagnosis cannot be made in young kids or adolescents.
 This is due to the fact that being shy, feeling afraid of strangers, and being especially vulnerable to negative comments are all normal behaviors at this age.

 What Causes Avoidant Personality Disorder?